Moduli of Gorenstein Q-homology projective planes: Introduction

 Fake projective planes continue to be among the most fascinating objects of study in algebraic geometry, starting from Mumford's construction in the 70's \cite{Mumford} and culminating in the classification by Prasad-Yeung \cite{PY} and Cartwright-Steger \cite{CS}.
 Here one is solely concerned with smooth projective surfaces whose (co)homology resembles $\PP^2$, i.e. with Betti numbers $b_2=1, b_1=b_3=0$.

 It is then natural to weaken the conditions by allowing for normal projective surfaces $S$ whose $\Q$-homology equals that of $\PP^2$.
-Typically, one considers Gorenstein $\Q$-homology projective planes , i.e. with only isolated rational double point singularities.
+Typically, one considers Gorenstein $\Q$-homology projective planes with quotient singularities; here we restrict to isolated rational double point singularities.
 By definition, they are obtained from smooth projective surfaces by contracting a collection of $(-2)$-curves.
 For their understanding it is thus crucial to study the configurations of these curves.

 One distinguishes whether $K_S$ is ample, numerically trivial or anti-ample.
 The latter case corresponds to log del Pezzo surfaces and is well understood.
 Indeed, Ye gives a complete classification of $\Q$-homology log del Pezzo surfaces in \cite{Ye}.
 We point out that with one exception they are isolated in moduli.
-On the other end of the scale, the general type $\Q$-homology projective planes have resisted a thorough investigation so far.
+At the other end of the scale, the general type $\Q$-homology projective planes have resisted a thorough investigation so far.

-This papers addresses the case where $K_S$ is numerically trivial.
-Here the minimal resolution is an Enriques surface.
+This paper addresses the case where $K_S$ is numerically trivial.
+Here the minimal resolution is an Enriques surface by the Enriques--Kodaira classification of complex algebraic surfaces.
 By \cite{HKO}, there are 31 configurations of $(-2)$-curves on Enriques surfaces whose contraction may give a $\Q$-homology projective surface, see Theorem \ref{thm:31}.
 Here the moduli picture has not been determined so far: 29 of these root types are supported by examples in \cite{HKO}, (some isolated, some occurring in one-dimensional families), one further type can be found in \cite{RS}.
 This paper's main goal is the full clarification of the picture, in particular with respect to moduli, by means of a complete classification of Enriques surfaces supporting the 31 maximal root types.